 We focused on eight PM2.5 elemental components as indicators of different sources of particle pollution: copper (Cu), iron (Fe) and zinc (Zn) as non-tailpipe traffic emissionsindicators; potassium (K) for biomass burning, nickel (Ni) and vanadium (V) for mixed oil burning/industry emissions, sulfur (S) for long-range transported secondary inorganic aerosols and silicon (Si) for crustal material (de Hoogh et al., 2013; Tsai et al., 2015).

 We modeled PM2.5 elemental composition concentrations at the participants’ baseline residential addresses using Europe-wide hybrid land use regression (LUR) models, which integrated satellite observations, dispersion model estimates, land use, roadvariables, industrial point sources, and ESCAPE air pollution fixed monitoring data for 2010 (Chen et al., 2020).
 Because of a lack of routine monitoring of PM components other years could not be modelled.
 Hybrid models were developed for each component using the supervised linear regression (SLR) algorithm (de Hoogh et al., 2018).
-The models explained a moderate to large fraction of the measured variation at the European scale, ranging from 41% (for Zn) to 79% (for S) across components as evaluated by five-fold hold-out validation (Chen et al., 2020).
+The models explained a moderate to large fraction of the measured variation at the European scale across components as evaluated by five-fold hold-out validation (HOV) and supported by extensive sensitivity analysis [HOV R2: 0.48 for Cu; 0.48 for Fe; 0.59 for K; 0.56 for Ni; 0.79 for S; 0.46 for Si; 0.63 for V; 0.41 for Zn] (Chen et al., 2020).
 PM2.5 and nitrogen dioxide (NO2) estimates were assessed by Europe-wide LUR models developed based on the European Environmental Agency (EEA) AirBase routine monitoring data during 2010, predictors of satellite observations, dispersion model estimates, land use and road variables (de Hoogh et al., 2018).
+The PM2.5 and NO2 models explained 72% and 59% of spatial variation in the measured concentrations, respectively.
 The resulting mapped surfaces (100x100 m) were overlaid with the geocoded residential address locations to assign exposures.
 Very high and negative predicted concentrations of elemental composition were considered unrealistic and were truncated: negative concentrations were set to zero, while those exceeding a maximum modeled value, specified in ESCAPE monitoring sites, were truncated to the maximum predicted concentration (Chen et al., 2020).

 2.3 Statistical analyses